aabhinavg/C-/Basic/Project/createRectangle/ReadMe.md

   </head>
   <body>
     <h1>Oops Concepts in C++</h1>
     <p>This repository contains the source code for the tutorial on OOPs Concepts in C++.
-The tutorial can be found at <a href="https://escalate.liveblog365.com/2023/05/13/oops-concepts-in-c/">https://escalate.liveblog365.com/2023/05/13/oops-concepts-in-c/</a>.</p>
+      The tutorial can be found at :</p>
+  <button onclick='https://escalate.liveblog365.com/2023/05/13/oops-concepts-in-c/'>Go to Tutorial</button>
     <h2>How to Use</h2>
     <p>To use this repository, follow the steps below:</p>
     <ol>